 My purpose blooms inside me with each kill.
 I am Forsaken.
 This is the burden we all bear—the hunger, the separation of family, the double standard of our morals.
 I knew the memories returning would be but a short respite from this fate. …perhaps, a distraction.

-She grows impatient.
+My lady grows impatient.
 Maybe my brother will be right in believing Mirium can take care of herself.
-Her plans will not wait much longer.
+My lady’s plans will not wait much longer.

-But I have my duty here yet to fulfill.
+But I still have my duty here yet to fulfill.
 To Mirium.
-While I still remember, nothing will override this loyalty.
+While I still remember, nothing will override that loyalty.
+I must find her and see her home safely.